pathull/thesis-project-eventPlanner/README.md

 # Event Planner App

 Event Planner App is a platform where you can create, manage, track, and update events seamlessly.
-Invite friends, colleagues, or family to event pages where you can chat about and organize the event resources in one place.
+Invite friends, colleagues, or family to event pages where you can chat and organize event resources all in one place.
 No more spreadsheets and unorganized group chats.

 ## Screenshots